st0012/object_tracer/README.md

 ## Code of Conduct

-Everyone interacting in the TappingDevice project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tapping_device/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ObjectTracer project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/st0012/object_tracer/blob/master/CODE_OF_CONDUCT.md).